SohailRajput/gochat/README.md

 # Socket-Based Chat App in GoLang

-This is a simple chat application built in GoLang that allows users to communicate in real-time over a local network.
+This is a simple command line based chat application built in GoLang that allows users to communicate in real-time over a local network.
 The app is designed for learning purposes and showcases the basics of socket programming in Go.

 ## Getting Started